 Meanwhile, the numbers of the ill kept climbing.

-Now, on Sunday, March 8, we find we’re in a red zone.
+Now, on Sunday, March 8, we find we’re in a Red Zone.
 We’re quarantined.
 We can’t leave Lombardy.
-If we do, the penalty is 3 months in prison.
+If we do, the penalty is 3 months in prison and a hefty fine.

 We can still shop for food, although authorities advise that only one member per family venture forth.
 This morning at Essenlunga supermarket, my husband went alone.
 He found people were let in, through the turnstiles, a few at a time.
 Those who waited their turns, stood in an orderly fashion, actually leaving space between themselves and the next person.
 This is unheard of in Italy.
 Here we usually line up like a knot of unruly school kids.